The target commencement for the construction of the project is mid-2023 with an estimated construction time of 3 years.

 From our preliminary findings which will be further supported by our ongoing survey reports, PJD Link has studied the communities' needs and will incorporate those needs into our planning.
 As an alternative to existing toll free roads, PJD Link is designed to be a dispersal system with multiple points of exit and entry that will ease congestion on the existing community and residential roads.
 Research has also shown that stationary and gridlocked traffic cause more pollution than free-flowing traffic.
 The PJD Link aims to efficiently draw and disperse congestion away from gridlocked community and residential zones.

 PJD Link is designed, constructed and operated in line with the strategic plans of relevant government agencies.
-The second core strategic thrust of this plan is to ensure that the development plans are regulated, sustainable and inclusive.
+The strategic thrust of this plan is to ensure that the development plans are regulated, sustainable and inclusive.
 This will include the following:

 • The implementation of Green Highway from the design stage using the My Green Highway Index framework.